steve2700/slop/README.md

 - `POST /pay` // Handle money (optional)

 ## 3. CONNECTIONS
-- WebSocket supported for real-time
+- HTTP by default
-- SSE supported for streaming
+- WebSocket also supported for real-time
-- HTTP supported for everything else
+- SSE also supported for streaming

 ---